Training Path of Extra Inference

 ShopsYesMonster Houses

-Wind of KronRewardLast item identified.
+Wind (1st Gust)900 TurnsRewardLast item identified.

-Post-game dungeon where the goal is to identify 50 items, and the reward is the last item identified.
+Postgame dungeon where the goal is to identify 50 items, and the reward is the last item identified.

 The last item identified by the player doesn't have to be inside the inventory to be received as a reward.